Chromatin and gene regulation during development

 The definition of regulatory regions controlling the gene expression programs is fundamental for understanding the molecular mechanisms underlying many diseases and for the development of novel therapeutic approaches.
 Indeed, numerous disease-associated sequence variations occur in cis regulatory elements, which represent in some cases potential therapeutic targets.
 The aim of our projects is the genome-wide definition of the regulatory sequences used by human hematopoietic and epidermal stem/progenitor cells and their lineage-restricted progeny at different stages of development (Cavazza A., et al., Stem Cell Reports.
 2016; Romano O. et al., Scientific Reports, 2016).
 The definition of the genetic and epigenetic programs was achieved through the use of a number of genomic and bioinformatic tools, including RNA-seq, deepCAGE, Retroviral scanning and ChIP-Seq.
 The outcome of this research is a better understanding of the molecular basis of stemness and lineage commitment of clinically relevant stem cells, which provides a knowledge basis for safer and more efficient usage of stem cells in cell and gene therapy (Romano O. et al., J Vis Exp.
 2017; Romano O. et al., Stem Cells Translational Medicine, 2017).

 Currently, we are analyzing genome-wide the occupancy of hematopoietic transcription factors (e.g., GATA1 and GATA2) and their co-factors, and the epigenetic histone modifications associated to transcription or silencing to define regulatory regions involved in hematopoietic stem cell biology and in erythroid commitment and differentiation.
-Validation of putative regulatory regions is performed by CRISPR-Cas9 targeted disruption and chromatic conformation capture assays (Romano et al., in preparation; Meneghini et al., in preparation).
+Validation of putative regulatory regions is performed by CRISPR-Cas9 targeted disruption and chromatic conformation capture assays (Romano et al., under revision; Meneghini et al., in preparation).